 Another example of WooCommerce customer segmentation.
-Use it when you want to send a personalized message to a customer who has chosen a specific payment method.
+Use it when you intend to send a personalized message to a customer who has selected a specific payment method.
 For example, to send detailed information about the payment and an additional account number to which such payment can be made.

 Order – Item count